 NO MIXED DEBRIS

-In either case, vegetative storm debris (tree limbs, branches, and other organic debris) should always be separated from storm-related construction debris (shingles, fencing, lumber, drywall, etc.) Mixed debris will not be accepted at Drop-Off Sites, and for curbside removal, construction debris will be collected separately, and if not separated, neither may be picked up.
+In either case, vegetative storm debris (tree limbs, branches and other organic debris) should always be separated from storm-related construction debris (shingles, fencing, lumber, drywall, etc.) Mixed debris will not be accepted at Drop-Off Sites, and for curbside removal, construction debris will be collected separately.
+If not separated, neither will be picked up.
 Also, household garbage should NEVER be mixed with storm or construction debris.

 Debris will only be removed from private property only in the case of severe damage, per the Federal Emergency Management Agency (FEMA) policy.
 If the debris is an immediate threat to residents, state or local government may enter private property to remove debris to eliminate threats to life, public health and safety.